IsaiahHarvi/NIDS/CONTRIBUTING.md

 # Contributing Guidelines

+## Testing
+- `docker compose up --build`: bring up and attach to the compose services
+- `docker compose down`: stop all of the running services
+- `docker system prune --volumes -a`: remove all stopped containers and volmes
+- `docker volume rm mongo-data`: clear the persistent data stored in mongoDb
+- `bun i && bun dev`: when ran under src/app/server + src/app/client you can run the GUI in development mode

 ## Opening Issues

 - **Clear Description:** When opening an issue, the issue title should address the added feature, fix, or enhancement.
 If further detail is necessary, elaborate in the description to justify its necessity.
 Details in implementation should be described under the PR